-As noted above, on September 27, 2019, the Oversight Board filed with the Title III court a POA to restructure approximately \$35 billion of debt (including the PBA bonds) and other claims against the government of Puerto Rico and certain entities and \$50 billion in pension obligations.
-The POA incorporates the terms related to the PBA bonds proposed under the GO PSA.
-The Company believes the POA, as currently constituted, does not comply with the laws and constitution of Puerto Rico and the provisions of PROMESA and does not satisfy the statutory requirements for confirmation of a plan of adjustment under Title III of PROMESA.
+As noted above, on February 28, 2020, the Oversight Board filed with the Title III court an Amended POA to restructure approximately \$35 billion of debt (including the PBA bonds) and other claims against the government of Puerto Rico and certain entities and \$50 billion in pension obligations.
+The Amended POA includes the terms of the settlement relating to the PBA bonds embodied in the Amended GO PSA.
+The Company believes the Amended POA, as currently constituted, does not comply with the laws and constitution of Puerto Rico and the provisions of PROMESA and does not satisfy the statutory requirements for confirmation of a plan of adjustment under Title III of PROMESA.